RipleyHyena/Snowfall/README.md

 3. Set the installation folder to be somewhere like `C:\Games\Snowfall`. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster
 5. Press the play button to begin.
-6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
-Alternatively read through this readme again.
+6. probably read through this readme again.
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ##### Problems with installation